 The way a story unfolds and grabs the attention of the audience is one of the most important elements in filmmaking.
 To ensure that the story flows effortlessly from beginning to end, each shot is carefully chosen and edited into a series of scenes, which are in turn assembled to create the finished film.

-Edit using industry-standard Avid software—the same software used to edit most professionally edited movies and television today, including The Hobbit Trilogy, Star Trek: Into Darkness, Lincoln, and Silver Linings Playbook.
-Work on everything from short form narrative to promotional to reality documentary pieces.
+Edit using industry-standard Avid software—the same software used to edit most professionally edited movies and television today.
+You could work on genres from short form narrative to promotional to documentary pieces.

 • After Effects

-Build motion graphics that come alive!
-Animate entire scenes, music videos, or full short films.
-Use powerful, fully featured software like Maya, 3D Studio Max, or Cinema 4D to make your creations come to life.
+Depending on your capabilities, you could build motion graphics that come alive!
+You may animate entire scenes, or even music videos.
+Software that has been used by CCM artists include Maya, 3D Studio Max, or Cinema 4D.
 If you’re really pioneering, get into full character animation including rigging, textures, and layouts.
 Your capabilities and drive are what will dictate all that you will get out of your CCM experience.